exercism/fsharp/exercises/practice/collatz-conjecture/.approaches/introduction.md

 The key to this exercise is to repeatedly apply an algorithm to a number until a value (`1`) is reached.

-## General guidance

-- If you're using a recursive approach, consider on the higher-order functions to handle the recursion for you

 ## Approach: unfold

 ```fsharp